ily123/ily123.github.io/index.md

 The fun/instructive part of this project was dealing with large amounts of data (~150 million rows and growing), as well as building infrastructure that runs without human supervision.
-This project taught me RDBMS/SQL + the basics of deploying on AWS.

 [webapp](https://www.benched.me/){: .btn .btn--success .btn--large}